arundebnath/arundmpsd/README.md

+# Hi, Arun here.\
-### Over the past years, my research focussed broadly on developing novel theories for photon-matter interactions, often using field-theoretic techniques.
-I have been particularly interested in understanding
+Over the past years, my research focussed broadly on developing novel theories for photon-matter interactions, often using field-theoretic techniques.
+I have been particularly interested in understanding \
-- the nature of high-energy diffraction at x-ray free-electron laser sources from a many-body perspective aimed at single particle imaging.
+- the nature of high-energy diffraction at x-ray free-electron laser sources from a many-body perspective aimed at single particle imaging.\
-- the role of photonic entanglement in multidimensional nonlinear optics for complex systems interacting with localized photonic modes.
+- the role of photonic entanglement in multidimensional nonlinear optics for complex systems interacting with localized photonic modes.\
-- the role of shaped pulses in controlled multidimensional spectroscopy.
+- the role of shaped pulses in controlled multidimensional spectroscopy.\

 A plan for a start-up that leverages quantum information processing protocols is in the offing.